KayserCommentaryOrg/crucifixion-week/copy.md

 	highlight Friday and Sunday

-Traditionally, Christians have observed the crucifixion of Jesus on a Friday, and rising from the dead on a Sunday.
+Traditionally, Christians have observed the crucifixion of Jesus on a Friday and rising from the dead on a Sunday.

 This is in conflict with the Biblical account of Jesus being in the grave for three days and three nights.